2026 Tasmanian Legislative Council periodic election: Rosevears

 Rosevears is an electorate in Tasmania's north, covering the west bank of the Tamar River, including parts of Launceston.
 Since the 2020 election, Rosevears has been held by Liberal Jo Palmer.

+On 19 January 2026, Labor Party leader Josh Willie announced that teacher Ben Mckinnon would be Labor's candidate.
+On 22 February 2026 the Tasmanian Greens announced that lawyer Charlene McLennan would be the Greens candidate.